Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - Stackable items marked as Junk will now get picked up if they're already in your inventory.
 - Gordon Quick and Max Chen will try to move back to the temple if they are lured away while waiting for you to start the ceremony (Mission 6).
 - Hidden grenades (Such as ones thrown in scripted locations in GMDX) will not get their type randomized.
+- Weapon Mods in GMDX can now be randomized into the Weapon Mod types added by GMDX (Damage, Rate of Fire, and Full Auto).
+Weapon mod chances will also be based on the number of weapon mods in GMDX, rather than vanilla.
+- Weapon Mods randomization chances in Revision (When using Revision maps) will now be based on the number of weapon mods in those maps.
 </details>